March 6, 2020

 As we look ahead to next week, watching whether central bankers change their tune will be just as important as watching the spread of Covid-19.
 In LGIMA credit portfolios we remain modestly underweight risk and as such the portfolios continue to perform reasonably well throughout the current volatility.
 At the LGIMA March strategy meeting on Tuesday, we elected to stay underweight until spreads widen further to incorporate the risk of recession in the US.

 That being said, as investment grade spreads go wider, we continue to look for opportunities to add dislocated lower-beta bonds.
 One byproduct of the fall in interest rates is that the spread on many A-rated bonds have widened substantially as they tend to be bought by yield-sensitive buyers.
 In many cases, the yield on these bonds has not changed much in the last two weeks, which means that the spread widening has been inversely correlated to the fall in interest rates.
 Some sectors where we have added A-rated risk include banks, sovereigns, energy, and utilities.
 In a few cases we have engaged companies directly to encourage issuance at levels that are wide to the secondary market.
 We are not adding BBB-rated risk at this time.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of March 2020 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.